 Some parts of this page may be machine-translated.

-The next generation of Jamstack is less JS!
+[Introduction to Overseas Events] The next generation of Jamstack is less JS! by Yang Zhang

-This time, we will introduce the content of "The next generation of Jamstack is less JS!" from the presentation at "Jamstack Conference 2021"!
+This time, we will introduce the content of "The next generation of Jamstack is less JS!" from the presentation held at the "Jamstack Conference 2021"!

-The "Jamstack Conference" with over 10 years of history is hosted by "Netlify", the creator of Jamstack.
-Developers from around the world gather to discuss the latest website design and development concepts based on Jamstack.
-The language used for presentations is English, but we will introduce it in Japanese on this blog.
+The "Jamstack Conference," which has over 10 years of history, is hosted by Netlify, the cloud computing company that created Jamstack.
+Developers from around the world gather to discuss the design and development of the latest websites based on the Jamstack concept.
+The presentations are in English, but this blog will introduce them in Japanese.

 Table of Contents

-The speaker for this session is Yang Zhang, who was involved in the development of "Plasmic".
-(Plasmic is a headless CMS with a powerful no-code visual builder for creating content quickly.)
+The speaker this time is Mr. Yang Zhang, who was involved in the development of "Plasmic".
+(Plasmic is a headless CMS equipped with a powerful no-code visual builder for rapidly creating content.)

-Introducing approaches to solve this problem.
-What kind of frameworks and methods can be utilized?
+We are introducing approaches to solve this problem.
+What frameworks and methods can be utilized?

 Let's take a look right away!

 Please see the table below.
-This is the result of a study on how communication latency affects sales and number of registered users.
-It is clear that site performance has a significant impact on user behavior.
+This is the result of an investigation into how communication latency affects sales and the number of user registrations.
+It is clear at a glance that site performance has a significant impact on user behavior.

-Therefore, Google places importance on "page experience".
-Page experience refers to what users can gain in addition to the information itself when they visit a page.
+Therefore, Google places great importance on "page experience."
+In simple terms, page experience refers to "what users can gain from the page beyond just the information itself when they visit it."

-Among them, the three elements grouped as Core Web Vitals※ are all related to the user's experience when visiting the page.
+Among them, the three elements categorized as Core Web Vitals are all related to the user's experience when visiting a page.

 Largest Contentful Paint (LCP): A measure of loading performance.